3dsam1/FiveM-Law-Book/Title 3.md

 **3-1208	Possession of Controlled Dangerous Substance: With Possession of Firearm**

-Obtains or possesses, actually or constructively, a controlled dangerous substance or controlled substance analog in any amount while having a firearm in his actual or constructive possession.
+Obtains or possesses, actually or constructively, a controlled dangerous substance or controlled substance analog in any amount while having a firearm in their actual or constructive possession.
 ```
 Class 5 Felony
 $2300